What is hospice?

 For most hospice patients, even a small amount of relief can seem like a miracle.
 Fortunately, Mercyhealth at Home Hospice services often bring immense relief and a sense of comfort to patients who suffer.

 In collaboration with your primary doctor and our Mercyhealth at Home Hospice medical directors, our specially trained nurses will provide you or your loved one with the latest treatments and medications for pain and symptom relief.
-In addition, Mercyhealth at Home Hospice’s physical and occupational therapists can help patients become as mobile and self-sufficient as possible.
-Pain can also be managed with diet counseling.
+In addition, our aroma therapy program offers in home or facility symptom management for a wide array of disease processes such as CHF, COPD, alzheimer’s, cancer and more.

 Emotional and spiritual pain can be just as agonizing as physical pain.
 Mercyhealth at Home Hospice offers qualified counselors, including clergy, to help the patient and the patient’s family cope with emotional and spiritual distress.